-- Six-gun revolvers are always loaded with only five rounds and the hammer lowered and resting on the empty chamber. - Five-shooter revolvers may load five rounds, but the hammer must rest on a dummy chamber or safety slot/pin in the cylinder to avoid the hammer resting on a live round/cap. - If a particular stage requires a one shot reload, the sixth chamber of percussion revolvers may be charged at the bench and then capped "on the clock" either before the first round is fired or after the last round is fired.
+- Six-shot revolvers may be loaded at the loading table with a maximum of five rounds and the hammer lowered and resting on the empty chamber. - Five-shot revolvers may load five rounds, but the hammer must rest on a dummy chamber or safety slot/pin in the cylinder to avoid the hammer resting on a live round/cap. - If a particular stage requires a one shot reload, the sixth chamber of percussion revolvers may be charged at the bench and then capped "on the clock" either before the first round is fired or after the last round is fired.
 A complete reload for percussion revolver shooters is handled by staging a loaded, uncapped revolver down range or switching uncapped cylinders and capping on the clock. - Percussion revolvers must only be capped at the loading table or while on the course of fire.
 The cap over a nipple must never be seated using the percussion revolver's own hammer.
-The Chief Range Officer/Timer Operator (CRO/TO) shall require any misfires to be cleared on the firing line by either recapping and firing that chamber, or by uncapping the misfired chamber.
+The Chief Range Officer/Timer Operator (CRO/TO) shall require any misfires to be cleared on the firing line by either recapping and firing that chamber, or by uncapping the misfired chamber. - A cocked revolver may never leave a shooters hand, including from one hand to the other.
+This does not apply when loading or reloading on the firing line.

-- A cocked revolver may never leave a shooters hand, including from one hand to the other.
-This does not apply when loading or reloading on the firing line. - Cowboy Action Shooting is NOT a fast-draw competition.
+- Cowboy Action Shooting is NOT a fast-draw competition.
 Any unsafe handling in the course of a draw from the holster or any "fanning" to shoot a revolver is strictly forbidden.
-Slip-hammering is not the same as fanning and is legal. - Revolvers are drawn and used in accordance with the shooters category. - Revolvers are returned to leather (re-holstered) (in a safe condition) at the conclusion of the shooting string, unless the stage description specifically directs otherwise (e.g., "move to the next position and set gun on table or prop").
+Slip-hammering is not the same as fanning and is legal. - Revolvers are drawn and used in accordance with the shooter's category. - Only Gunfighters and B-Western categories allow two loaded revolvers "in hand" at the same time.
+This may be corrected in regard to any other categories before cocking either one without penalty. - Revolvers are returned to leather (re-holstered in a safe condition) at the conclusion of the shooting string, unless the stage description specifically directs otherwise (e.g., "move to the next position and set gun on table or prop").
 A shooting string is defined as shots from one type of firearm prior to the next type of firearm engaged. - No firearm may be de-cocked on the firing line to avoid a penalty if cocked at the wrong time, position or location once a round has gone downrange.
 Once a revolver is cocked, the round must be expended (shot).
-However, if a round has not gone downrange, and under the direction and supervision of the CRO/TO, the revolver may be decocked.
+However, if a round has not gone downrange, and under the direction and supervision of the CRO/TO, the revolver may be de-cocked.
 This requires a positive indication/acknowledgement from the TO for the shooter to do so.
-(See also "Double Jeopardy" avoidance in Safety & Handing Conventions All Firearms) - When drawing a Revolver from its holster, the revolver may not be cocked until it is pointed safely downrange (at a 45° angle downrange).
+(See also "Double Jeopardy" avoidance in Safety & Handling Conventions All Firearms) - When drawing a Revolver from its holster, the revolver may not be cocked until it is pointed safely downrange (at a 45° angle downrange).